G0PLY/DCLXVI/README.md

 Removed item drop on death (multiplayer),

-Removed half gold dropped on death (multiplayer)
+Removed half gold dropped on death (multiplayer).

-Monsters more difficult in multiplayer vs singleplayer (mid mp nm is ~lv 16 sp).

 --------------------------------------------------------------------------------------------------
 Using devilution-0.4